-(b) Notice of Examination: General Requirements; Method of Recording; Production of Documents and Things; Deposition of Organization; Deposition by Telephone.
+(b) Notice of Examination: General Requirements; Special Notice; Nonstenographic Method of Recording; Production of Documents and

+Things; Deposition of Organization; Deposition by Telephone.

-A party desiring to take the deposition (1)of any person upon oral examination shall give reasonable notice in writing to every other party to the action.
-The notice shall state the time and place for taking the deposition and the name and address of each person to be examined, if known, if the name is not known, and. а general description sufficient to identify the person or the particular class or group to which the person belongs.
-If a subpoena duces tecum is to be served on the person to be examined, the designation of the materials to be produced as set forth in the subpoena shall be attached to, or included in, the notice.
+(1) A party desiring to take the deposition of any person upon oral examination shall give reasonable notice in writing to every other party to the action.
+The notice shall state the time and place for taking the deposition and the name and address of each person to be examined, if known, if the name is not and, known, a general description sufficient to identify him the person or the particular class or group to which he the person belongs.
+If a subpoena duces tecum is to be served on the person to be examined, the designation of the materials to be produced as set forth in the subpoena shall be attached to, or included in\, the notice.